Last updated: 29 May 2026

 - Proof of income if asking for sliding fees

-- Dental X-rays or treatment plan if you already have them
+- Dental X-rays or a treatment plan if you have one

-- Denial letters or benefit statements from insurance, if applying for donated care
+- Insurance denials or benefit statements for donated care

-- DD214 if you are a veteran applying for a program that asks for it
+- DD214 if you are a veteran and a program asks for it

 Phone scripts you can use